Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 empowerment organization that has to do with the empowerment of people so that

-they can be self-employed and I sectioned it according to the skills and
+they can be self-employed and I sectioned it according to the skills, talents and mindsets I discovered in myself.

-you short but when you say skills, talents and mindsets what do you mean?
+Question: I apologize for cutting you short but when you say skills, talents and mindsets what do you mean?

 teaching people how to bake and cook and the reason I started this section is